-The students were exposed to a pretest on elementary Physics and Mathematics concepts only 25 of the student’s population were selected based on their performance, for the creativity and problem solving cum experimental test.
-Results of their performances on PSAF,F and O,HLC will be used to answer the research questions and test of hypotheses.
+The students were exposed to a pretest on elementary Physics and Mathematics concepts.
+Only 25 students from the population were selected based on their performance for the creativity and problem-solving cum experimental test.
+The results of their performances on PSAF, F, O, and HLC will be used to answer the research questions and test hypotheses.

 Results and Discussion